 1. Choose The Right Crate

-There are many styles to choose from depending on your dog’s size.
-According to Kit Darling of Texas A&M, the kennel should be large enough to enable the pup to move around and be seated comfortably or to lay down if desired.
+One of the main considerations when choosing the best dog crate for your pup is their size.
+The kennel should be large enough to enable the pup to move around and be seated comfortably or to lay down if desired .
 There should not be extra room for pacing or squatting in a corner.

 2. Stick To A Schedule